Travel Postcard: 48 hours in Aberdeen, Scotland

 Strathisla lays claim to being the oldest operating distillery in the Highlands, although Glen Garioch (pronounced "Geary" in the local dialect) says it started producing first, albeit without an official licence.

-Most offer tours in groups from around 5 pounds, including a 'wee dram' of whisky at the end.
+Most offer tours in groups from around 5 pounds ($7.91), including a 'wee dram' of whisky at the end.
 Opening hours can vary in the winter so check before you go.

 2 p.m. - Many of the big distilleries have cafes to help you soak up the "water of life", but if you're still peckish, head for Huntly and the Dean's shortbread factory.
 The company began from the kitchen of Helen Dean in 1975 and her buttery shortbread is now exported all over the world.
 The factory today comprises a visitor centre, cafe and gift shop, where you can buy all the shortbread you can carry. (www.deans.co.uk)